abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/cvrp.rst

     The depot is the same for all vehicles and doesn't need to be serviced.

-    In this version, vehicles have all the same capacity :math:`C` that cannot be exceeded on a tour and clients have *demands*.
-A client :math:`i`  has a demand :math:`d_i` that has to be met when a vehicle service this client.
+    In this version, all vehicles have the same capacity :math:`C` that cannot be exceeded on a tour and clients (nodes) have *demands*.
+A client :math:`i`  has a demand :math:`d_i` that has to be met when a vehicle services this client.
-    Think of demands as quantities of goods that the vehicle pick up when visiting clients: the total among of goods/demands picked up along the route cannot exceed its capacity.
+    Think of demands as quantities of goods that the vehicle picks up when visiting clients: the total among of goods/demands picked up along the route cannot exceed its capacity.

     The program :program:`check_cvrp_solution` allows you to check if indeed the capacities of the vehicles are respected